moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

 ## Deep Diving into a Flare Job

 A Job is a generalized way of defining a transformation task based on the scenario and use case; it requires the assistance of stacks to achieve the desired outcome.
 Any job is fully reliant on the completion of the job before it.
-E.g. A Flare Job represents a data processing workload which could be ingestion, transformation, profiling, syndication, etc., running on Flare stack, while in scenarios when the output dataset is to be stored in the Icebase depot, you also need the Toolbox stack along with the Flare Stack.
+E.g., a Flare Job represents a data processing workload such as ingestion, transformation, profiling, or syndication, running on the Flare stack.
+When storing the output dataset in the Icebase depot, the Toolbox stack is also required.
 If you would like to learn more about the Toolbox stack, click [here](/resources/stacks/data_toolbox/).

-In terms of YAML structure how a Flare Job is declared within the DAG, it comprises three sections: The Input (read data from), the Output (write data to), and the Steps (transformation of data during transit).
+In terms of YAML structure, a Flare Job declared within the DAG comprises three sections: Input (data source), Output (data destination), and Steps (data transformation).

 ![Build.svg](/resources/stacks/flare/basic_concepts/build.svg)

 In order to grasp the intricacies of creating a Flare Job and the process of testing and deploying it, we shall explore a specific example of Data Ingestion.
 The data ingestion process will involve acquiring batch data in CSV format from an external source, applying various transformations on top of it, and ultimately storing the data within DataOS internal storage, Icebase.

-However, before delving into the technical aspects of this task, it is vital to ensure that certain prerequisites have been met to ensure a smooth and successful execution.
+However, before delving into the technical aspects of this task, it is vital to verify certain prerequisites for smooth execution.

 ## Prerequisites